 Your immigration status is just that: yours.
 Take ownership of this responsibility.

 It’s important that you understand your responsibilities as an international student on a nonimmigrant visa.
-Upon initial arrival to campus, you must check in with the Global Engagement Office (Moody 102) in person so we may register your Form I-20 or Form DS-2019 and activate your immigration record.
+Upon initial arrival to campus, you must check-in with the International Student Services office (located in Moody 102) so that we may register your Form I-20 or Form DS-2019 and activate your immigration record.
 Thereafter, we encourage students to stop by the office or email us to check in at least once per year.
 Here are a few other basic requirements to maintain your immigration status:

 It’s important that you keep proper documentation of your immigration status.
 Here are the documents you should always have on-hand: